Find Affordable College Courses

 Cambridge, MA

 Harvard University came in at #8 in this year’s edition of the Best Natural Resources & Conservation Schools ranking.
-Located in the city of Cambridge, Harvard is a private not-for-profit school with a very large student population.
+Located in the midsize city of Cambridge, Harvard is a private not-for-profit college with a fairly large student population.

 The average amount in student loans that natural resources and conservation majors at UC Berkeley take out is $12,500.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $275.